Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 Executing the Lab Script

-In this exercise setup, you first need to access the bastion through {bastion_public_hostname}
+In this exercise setup, you first need to run the command to break the lab from the Bastion server:

 Satellite Performance Tuning